Partial pressure

 The total pressure exerted by a mixture of non-reacting gases is equal to the sum of the partial pressures of each gas.

-This became the Dalton’s law of partial pressures.
-The law can be rationalised for an ideal gas, which is described by the ideal gas law, pV = nRT.
+This became known as Dalton’s law of partial pressures.
+The law is best understood using an ideal gas, which is described by the ideal gas law, pV = nRT.

-Consider a mixture of ideal gases in a rigid container at constant temperature.
+Consider an ideal gas consisting of a mixture of chemical species in a rigid container at constant temperature.
 Since ideal gas particles are assumed to be point masses with elastic collisions and no intermolecular forces of interaction, they are expected to collide onto the walls of the container independently from one another in the mixture.
 The total pressure exerted by the gas mixture on the walls of the container is therefore proportional to the total number of particles of ideal gases in the container.
-The ideal gas law for a mixture of ideal gases then becomes:
+The ideal gas law then becomes:

 p_T=\left ( n_1+n_2+...n_i \right )\frac{RT}{V}=\frac{RT}{V}\sum_in_i\; \; \; \; \; \; \; \; 16